shayan-farahani/shayan-farahani/README.md

 - 👋 Hi , I am Shayan Farahani
 - 👀 I'm interested in hacking.
-- I'm learning to django🌱.
+- 🌱 I'm learning to django.
-- 💞️ I'm looking for a front-end programmer.
+- 💞️ I am looking for science and knowledge .
 - 📫 My goal is to become the best programmer in Django